mboroff/testbuildn1mmdashboard/README.md

 # testbuildn1mmdashboard

+These files will:
+  1) update the raspberry pi code
+  2) add node-red, add sqlite3
+  3) build the qsos database
+  4) add the additional nodes needed
-These files will update the raspberry pi code, add node-red, add sqlite3, build the qsos database, open the editor to settings.js to modify the project option to true.
-When the edit is completed the Pi will reboot.
+  5) open the editor to settings.js to modify the project option to true.
+  6) When the edit is completed the Pi will reboot.

 Prepare a new raspberry pi image.